mulle-core/mulle-testallocator/README.md

 and `mulle_testallocator_reset` will tell you about your leaks.

-All `mulle_testallocator` routines will check for erroneus frees and wrong pointers.
+All `mulle_testallocator` routines will check for erroneous frees and wrong pointers.